 For information about getting in contact with Alumni, please contact our Alumni Relations office.

-Our office is located at 111 St. George Street.
-For complete contact information, see our About Us section.
+Our office is located at 252 Bloor Street W. For complete contact information, see our Contact section.

 For information about our Bachelor of Commerce program, please review our program overview.